Home Nike Tennis New Jersey Lawrenceville Nike Tennis Camp at The Lawrenceville School

 Camp Director

-• 2013 ITA Southeast Head Coach of the Year Coached 3 ACC Players of the Year
+2013 ITA Southeast Region Coach of the Year

-Entering his 20th season at the helm of the Florida State men’s tennis program, Hultquist has put himself atop the Florida State record books and the Seminoles consistently in the national spotlight.
+Dwayne Hultquist enters his 27th year at the helm of the Florida State men's tennis program for the 2025-26 season.
+Hultquist has put himself atop the Florida State record books and the Seminoles consistently in the national spotlight.
+The winningest coach in program history, Hultquist has led the ‘Noles to 21 NCAA Tournament appearances in the last 22 seasons.

 Under Hultquist’s leadership, Florida State men’s tennis has emerged as one of the top programs in the Atlantic Coast Conference and the country.
-In 19 seasons under Hultquist, FSU has had three ACC Player of the Year recipients, six All-American honors, the ITA Most Improved Player and two national ITA Arthur Ashe Leadership and Sportsmanship Award winners.
+In 26 seasons under Hultquist, FSU has had four ACC Player of the Year recipients, has coached seven different athletes to nine All-American honors, two ITA Most Improved Player and five ITA Arthur Ashe Leadership and Sportsmanship Award winners, and a 2024 ACC Championship.

 Also in 2018, Hultquist earned his 300th career win when FSU defeated Furman in the finals of the FSU Spring Invitational.
-The Seminoles were also a part of the first ever college tennis match that was broadcasted on the Tennis channel when the Seminoles defeated the Gators as a part of the USTA’s College MatchDay.
+The Seminoles were also a part of the first-ever college tennis match that was broadcast on the Tennis Channel when the Seminoles defeated the Gators as a part of the USTA’s College MatchDay.
 Hultquist also garnered his second win over a No. 1 ranked team in 2018 when he led the Garnet and Gold past No. 1 Wake Forest at home, 4-3.

 In 2017, the Seminoles set numerous program milestones en route to an 18-win season and an NCAA Second Round appearance, the 15th-consecutive NCAA Championship appearance for the Hultquist-led Seminoles.
 Among the highlights was a 4-2 victory over archrival Florida at the USTA National Campus in Orlando in front of a record crowd of 1,756.
 The match was the most-attended college tennis match of the season and the fourth-highest since 2010.
 For just the second time in program history, three student-athletes were named All-ACC – Aziz Dougaz (first team), Guy Iradukunda (second team), and Lucas Poullain (third team).
 In the fall, Iradukunda also won the ITA Southeast Regional Championship, the second regional title under Hultquist.